-- Visually inspect the batteries for cracks, leaks, or swelling replace if necessary. - Use baking soda to clean and remove any electrolyte spills or buildups. - Check and tighten all battery holddown clamps. - Clean and tighten (10 to 12 foot-pounds) all DC terminals (battery and inverter) and connecting cables. - Check and fill battery water levels (Liquid Lead Acid batteries only). - Check individual battery voltages (replace those that vary more than 0.3 VDC of each other). - Check all cable runs for signs of chafing replace if necessary. - Check the inverter's cooling vents clean as necessary.
+- Visually inspect the batteries for cracks, leaks, or swelling replace if necessary. - Use baking soda to clean and remove any electrolyte spills or buildups. - Check and tighten all battery hold-down clamps. - Clean and tighten (10 to 12 ft-lbs) all DC terminals (battery and inverter) and connecting cables. - Check/fill battery water levels (liquid lead acid batteries only). - Check individual battery voltages (replace those that vary more than 0.3 VDC from each other). - Check all cable runs for signs of chafing replace if necessary. - Check the inverter's cooling vents clean as necessary.

-RV/Marine Off-Season Storage
+4.2 RV/Marine Off-Season Storage